MurrayPendergrass/MurrayPendergrass.github.io/index.md

 Tools: Python (Beautiful Soup, smtplib)

 ## [Wine Quality Prediction](https://github.com/MurrayPendergrass/Wine-Quality-Prediction)
 This project uses a supervised machine learning model to automate the process of predicting wine quality based on 11 attributes of each wine.
-A full analysis is conducted with next steps for model improvement \
+A full analysis is conducted with next steps for model improvement. \
 Tools: Jupyter, R (randomForest, Hmisc, ggplot2)

 ## [In Progress](https://github.com/MurrayPendergrass?tab=repositories)
 The above takes you to my general GitHub directory where all of my repositories can be accessed.
-I am currently working on uploading my ML modeling projects to GitHub.
+I am currently working on uploading more ML modeling projects to GitHub.

 ## Thank You For Visiting
 <img src="./photos/mendog.jpg">